n2ygk/mulesoft-demo-jsonapi/README.md

 ## TO DO

 - includes
-  - Fully test add-item-includes flow, especially for missing included items.
-  - eliminate duplicated includes
-  - and include= queryParameter filtering of returned includes.
+  - add include= queryParameter filtering of returned includes.
 - Refactor lots of set payload/set variable cruft by moving into the script elements.
 - Get PATCH flow working
 - implement pageable, sortable, etc. traits